jdidion/atropos/README.md

 * Python 3.3+ (python 2.x is NOT supported)
 * Cython 0.24+ (`pip install Cython`)
 * progressbar or tqdm (optional, if you want progressbar support)
+* pysam (optional, if you want support for SAM/BAM input)
 * khmer 2.0+ (`pip install khmer`) (optional, for detecting low-frequency adapter contamination)

 ## Installation